anira-project/anira/docs/sphinx/migration.rst

   exported through the alpha releases of the 3.x line.
 - **The runtime** (:cpp:class:`anira::InferenceHandler`, :cpp:class:`anira::PrePostProcessor`,
-  ``prepare`` and ``process``) is unchanged in this pre-release and still takes the 2.x configuration classes; sections 2 to 5 of the :doc:`usage` guide describe it.
+  ``prepare`` and ``process``) is unchanged in this pre-release and still takes the 2.x configuration classes, which the transitional bridge ``<anira/compat/v3_to_v2.h>`` builds from the 3.x handles (:ref:`migration-bridge`); sections 2 to 5 of the :doc:`usage` guide describe it.
 The 3.x handler over the C ABI follows in a later pre-release.
 - **Schedule.** The 2.x configuration classes become deprecated constructor shims (``anira/compat/v2.hpp``, ``namespace anira::v2``) once the 3.x handler lands, and are removed one minor release after 3.0.0.
 The 2.x JSON document is read by the 3.x loaders for as long as